-An advanced-level course that helps the physical therapist understand and thrive in the skilled nursing clinical setting.
-Topics include Medicare, Medicaid/Medi-Cal, and private insurance billing and regulations; resource utilization groups (RUGs); common patient populations; treatment strategies; and outcome measurements.
-Discusses and integrates evidence-based practice into all aspects of the skilled nursing facility stay to maximize outcomes, compliance, and patient satisfaction.
-Exposes students to material through literature review, lecture, discussion, case studies, and hands-on sessions.
+Orientation to the skilled nursing clinical setting.
+Topics include, Medicare, Medicaid/Medi-Cal, and private insurance billing and regulations; resource utilization groups; common patient populations; treatment strategies; and, outcome measurements.
+Discussion and integration of evidence-based practice maximizing outcomes, compliance, and patient satisfaction.

 PTGR 528.
 Residency Level Advanced Seminars.
 1 Unit.

-Didactic instruction that facilitates students' ability to accurately interpret emerging evidence and contextually apply these principles to a variety of physical therapy conditions by drawing upon a variety of strategies, including traditional classroom instruction, group activities and projects, case presentations, live demonstrations, case-based problem-solving sessions, and role-play activities.
-Prepares students for specialization in their respective field of clinical interest, and prepares residents to meet the requirements for certification by the American Board of Physical Therapy Specialists.
+Accurate interpretation of emerging evidence with applications to physical therapy conditions.
+Contextually incorporates traditional classroom instruction, group activities and projects, case presentations, live demonstrations, case-based problem-solving sessions, and role-play activities into the clinical setting.
+Preparation for specialization certification by the American Board of Physical Therapy Specialists.

 PTGR 529.
 Integumentary and Lymphatic Systems: Evaluation and Intervention.
 3 Units.

 Provides physical therapists with knowledge and skills to identify patients at risk for development of integumentary and lymphatic complications; to prescribe preventive measures to promote skin and lymphatic integrity; and to treat conditions once they develop.

 PTGR 531.
 Advanced Orthopaedic Procedures I. 3 Units.